4 feminist TED Talks we love

-Looking for some inspiration to get you through the rest of Friday?
-We’ve rounded up five of our favourite feminist TED Talks from wonderful women all over the world.
+Looking for some inspiration?
+We’ve rounded up four of our favourite feminist TED Talks from wonderful women all over the world.

 These women are all from totally different backgrounds, but they have one thing in common – they’re all brave, strong women and girls standing up for their rights.
 The content of their Talks will anger, engage and enthuse you, but most of all, they’ll give you hope that change is happening.

 Women’s rights and cultural traditions are sometimes pitted as opposing concepts.
 But Kavita’s talk argues that traditions can actually support women to claim their rights and create change.
 In her Talk, the director of the Global Fund for Women shares the stories of three very different women who have empowered themselves in their own way.
 It challenges western notions of what empowerment looks like, celebrating all women in their many diversities.